 Dr. Levy has been published in the Los Angeles Times and New West Magazine.
 She has authored one novel, 12 screenplays, two novellas, two teleplays, and one stage play.
-She wrote, produced, and was the lead actress in a 15 minute short.
+She wrote, produced, and was the lead actress in her 15 minute short, “War and Family.”

 Spielberg “Chesterfield Competition” Finalist, Original Screenplay and Novella, “Sleep with the Fishes” aka “Safe Harbor” a -“Goodfellas” meets “The Miracle Worker.”
 Female live-in psychologist and criminal attorney, with a 10-year-old son, fall in love during Mob murder attempts.